juneapp/php-sdk/README.md

 # juneapp/php-sdk

-A basic SDK to interact with the June automation.
+A basic SDK to interact with the JUNE automation.

 ## Description

-The June PHP SDK is a small collection of tools to create an easier way to interact with the June automation service.
+The JUNE PHP SDK is a small collection of tools to create an easier way to interact with the JUNE automation service.

 It contains several prebuilt functions which can be used as a foundation to connect to automation lists.